 - If you have a medical emergency, please call 9-1-1.
 You will be asked screening questions by the person who takes your call and by the Lanark County Paramedic Service staff who arrive.

-The COVID-19 Assessment Centre is operated by physicians and staff from Almonte General Hospital, Carleton Place & District Memorial Hospital and the Lanark County Paramedic Service, in partnership with the Leeds, Grenville & Lanark District Health Unit.
+The COVID-19 Testing Clinic is operated by Almonte General Hospital, Carleton Place & District Memorial Hospital and the Lanark County Paramedic Service, in partnership with the Leeds, Grenville & Lanark District Health Unit.
 This Centre is only for COVID-19 assessments.

-Learn more about the Assessment Centre in Almonte.
+Learn more about the Testing Clinic in Almonte.

 Access your test results online.